Orpius/SDK/docs/UserGuide/index.md

 #### Switching Between Spaces

 To switch to another **Space**, sign out of your current session.
 When you sign back in, the **Organisation View** opens and lets you choose a different **Space**.

 ### Working with Large Language Models (LLM)

-The system is designed to work with any LLM, whether hosted **on-premises** or in the **cloud**.
+The system is designed to work with any LLM, whether hosted on-premises or in the cloud.
 Currently, OpenAI, Azure OpenAI, and Google Gemini are supported, with more providers to follow.
 Many providers already support the OpenAI Chat Completions format, making them compatible with Orpius.

 You can configure as many models as you need, from different providers.
 For example, some agents might use GPT-4o for complex tasks, while others can run on a lower-cost model such as OpenAI gpt-4o-mini.

 > **Caution:** When your system is configured for unattended execution, such as for scheduled tasks, events or operations, it may continue to consume resources and incur costs even when no users are actively connected.

 > **Tip:** Google provides free API access to its [Gemini model API](https://ai.google.dev/gemini-api/docs/api-key), which is useful for getting started with Orpius.

 ```mermaid
 flowchart LR